harun27/radar_sim/README.md

 # Kanban Plan
 ## Todo
+- Refine the FMCW signal theory
+- Optimize the maximum finding algorithm
+- Train an NN to have an adaptive threshold to choose the correct targets after MLAT
 - Implement Gauss-Newton Algorithm to reduce the errors or WLLS (Weightes Linear Least Squares)
 - Use a NN
-- Refine the FMCW signal theory
 - Tackle NLOS (Non-Line-Of-Sight) issues (there is a paper doing this with NN)
 - Use RSS?
 - Use velocity too?
 Do we have a simple LFMCW radar or something more advanced like CW-LFMCW?
 Do we have different modulation techniques?